-- What are the factors behind these failures?
+- What are the most common factors behind these failures?

-- Which cars are more likely to fail?
+- Which cars are most likely to fail?

 These questions are interrelated.
-As a data team, we are looking to isolate and understand which factors can predict whether vehicles have higher probabilities of failures.
+As a data team, we are looking to isolate and understand which factors can help predict a higher probability of vehicle failure.
 To do so, we’ll build end-to-end predictive models in Dataiku DSS.
 We’ll see an entire advanced analytics workflow from start to finish.
-Hopefully, its results will end up as a data product that has a direct impact on the company’s bottom line!
+Hopefully, its results will end up as a data product that promotes customer safety and has a direct impact on the company’s bottom line!

-- Usage: number of miles the cars have been used, collected at various points
+- usage: number of miles the cars have been driven, collected at various points

-All the cars are identified by an Asset ID, which is available in each file.
-Some datasets are organized at the level of the vehicle, others are not.
-Some data detective work might be required!
+An Asset ID, available in each file, uniquely identifies each car.
+Some datasets are organized at the vehicle level; others are not.
+A bit of data detective work might be required!

-In order to complete this workflow, we will go through the following steps:
+In order to achieve this workflow, we will complete the following high-level steps:

-To complete this walkthrough, the following requirements will need to be met:
+To complete this walkthrough, the following requirements need to be met:

 - Have access to a Dataiku DSS instance–that’s it!